jncurrie/mscde/README.md

        fit="cover"
        url="https://s3hub-16a9288f4971fa631f9d7a562ffdc0b7ad664dd52e0b96944ef1c952b.s3.amazonaws.com/question-mark-gf5cd61e42_1920.jpg">

 Ross and Collier (2016) use the term "not-yetness" (p.19)[^27] to describe a state of working amidst the perpetual promises of emerging technologies and practises without either naivety or cynicism.
 Education is a “highly situated, contextual, human and unpredictable endeavour” (Facer and Selwyn, 2021, p.17)[^2]  and its challenges are both reflective of, and intertwined with, complex societal issues.
 A reconsideration of early connectivist-style ‘cMOOC’s, and a rethinking of how we assess effective learning, might alleviate some of the pedagogic issues discussed in previous sections.
 The adoption of the “transformative responses” suggested by Hodgkinson-Williams and Trotter (2018, p.219)[^5] would better address global inequalities in education.
-However, any new practises must “acknowledge and work with complexity” (Ross and Collier, 2016, p.19)[^26]  in order to create realistic and sustainable improvements.
+Any new practises must “acknowledge and work with complexity” (Ross and Collier, 2016, p.19)[^26] in order to create realistic and sustainable improvements.

 <param ve-image
        label="Open questions have no single fixed solution; neither does openness."